feyil/DesignPatternsCSharp/README.md

 * Proxy provides an identical interface; decorator provides an enhanced interface
 * Decorator typically aggregates (or has reference to) what it is decorating; proxy doesn not have to
 * Proxy might not even be working with a materialized object

+### Chain of Responsibility

+* Chain of Responsibility can be implemented as a chain of references or a centralized construct
+* Enlist objects in the chain possibly controlling their order
+* Object removal from chain (e.g in Dispose())